Looking after red squirrels at Allan Bank

 Squirrels naturally eat green acorns, seeds, nuts and pine cones; in the autumn they cut green pine cones from trees and store them in the ground for winter feed.
 At Allan Bank we supplement our red squirrels’ diet by putting out a small quantity of monkey nuts and sunflower seeds every morning into our special squirrel feeders.
 This helps us to monitor the population and keep an eye out for any sick or injured squirrels – and also means that you’re much more likely to see one!

 We work hard alongside the Grasmere Red Squirrel Group to make the grounds at Allan Bank their ideal home, spending over £900.00 on feed every year.
+With your help we can continue to protect our native red squirrels in Grasmere and throughout the region, by working with and supporting our local red squirrel groups.
+Please donate online to our Lakes Red Squirrel Appeal.

 Thank you for your support.